Experimental Quark Interaction Physics

 Quinn is involved in several experiments which probe the structure of the nucleon (neutron and proton) by using the electron beam available at Jefferson Lab.
 Recently he led the effort to design and propose an experiment to measure the magnetic form factor of the neutron at high momentum transfer.
 That experiment has been approved and will run after the 12 GeV upgrade The apparatus for that experiment with be constructed by reconfiguring pieces of the Super BigBite spectrometer, leading to his involvement in that project.
 He led CMU's development of specialized very high rate electronics for the G-zero experiment which used parity-violating electron scattering as a probe of the weak structure of the nucleon, which can then serve to measure the contribution of strange quarks to the electromagnetic structure of the nucleon.
 This line of research continues with the HAPPEX III experiment which uses a very different technique to make the same measurements.
 The PREX experiment aims to measure quite different physics, the neutron radius of lead, but makes cleaver use of the parity-violation technique to probe the neutron distribution.

-Schumacher's main area of research is in the electromagnetic production of strange particles (kaons and hyperons).
-The production of strange-quark pairs via the well-known electromagnetic interaction (via photon and electron-induced reactions) gives us an avenue for refining our knowledge of baryon resonances and coupling constants; the results are compared with modern quark model calculations.
-This work is being done at JLab.
-His research uses the CEBAF Large Acceptance Spectrometer (CLAS) in Hall B at Jefferson Lab.
+Reinhard Schumacher does research in the electromagnetic production of strange particles (kaons and hyperons).
+The production of strange-quark pairs via the well-known electromagnetic interaction (via photon and electron-induced reactions) gives us an avenue for refining our knowledge of baryon resonances, coupling constants, and polarization observables; the results are compared with modern quark models and with unitarized chiral perturbation theory.
+For example, he and his co-workers established properties of the elusive Lambda(1405) baryon, including its spin, parity, and aspects of its two-pole structure.
+This work is being done at the Thomas Jefferson National Accelerator Facility.
+The experimental work is done using the CEBAF Large Acceptance Spectrometer (CLAS) in Hall B and using the GlueX detector (GlueX) in Hall D at Jefferson Lab.
 He is a former Chairman of the CLAS Collaboration.